ProctitisReturn to Overview Page

 Proctitis caused by certain antibiotics

-When the use of certain antibiotics results in Clostridium difficile (C. difficile) infection and causes your proctitis, your doctor will stop the antibiotic that triggered the C. difficile infection.
+When the use of certain antibiotics results in Clostridioides difficile (C. difficile) infection and causes your proctitis, your doctor will stop the antibiotic that triggered the C. difficile infection.
 He or she will prescribe a different antibiotic such as metronidazole (Flagyl), vancomycin (Vancocin), or fidaxomicin (Dificid).

 How can I prevent proctitis?